Barbra Streisand wore an opulent, deep burgundy fringed Donna Karan gown for her appearance on the 74th Academy Awards on March 24, 2002.

 Shimmering beads were hand-sewn into the velvet in various places.
 This extended into triangular sleeves and draped to the floor at the back of the dress ending in an oval shape.

 Barbra paired this with matching closed-toe velvet heels with an ankle strap, and a draw-dropping diamond and ruby necklace.
-It is likely that this was on loan, given that Gloria Estefan wore the exact piece to the 72nd Academy Awards in 2000.
+Gloria Estefan wore the same piece to the 72nd Academy Awards in 2000.

 We would see Barbra wearing a similar look on the cover of her Walls album in 2018.